|

 Now calculate what effect this drop has on your circuit at 5V, 3.3V, or something like today's modern devices that need 1.2V supplies.

-Even if your circuit "works", what will that change in voltage do to your
+if your circuit "works", what will that change in voltage

 Try the same again with a Fluke 77-III or 79-III, you will be SHOCKED at the result!